NRLParticipation/NRL-Cookbook/docs/administrators/ladder-performance-review.md

 ---

-## Medium complexity: Ladder Review Workflow
+## Medium complexity: Ladder review workflow

 Choose this option when you can provide the structured MySideline ladder export and need division-by-division recommendations ready for committee review.